Pharmaceutical Quality Knowledge Management System (PQKMS)

 During the workshop, both industry and regulators shared feedback on their experiences with the ongoing pilots, highlighting the successes and the challenges.
 Participants explored barriers to involvement in the pilots, as well as practicable solutions to those barriers.
 Panellists also discussed future direction and planning for the PQKMS project, including what they believed to be the enormous potential of the project.

-Here you can find a copy of the workshop agenda and the presentations delivered on the day, along with a recording of day one of the workshop.
-A brief summary report of the workshop is under preparation and will be published on the ICMRA website in due course.
+Here you can find a copy of the workshop agenda, the presentations delivered on the day, a recording of day one of the workshop, and a brief summary report of the workshop.

 Update: 31 August 2023